quentin-st/Simple-Deployment-Script/README.md

     Already on 'release'
     Already up-to-date.
     Release finished.
 Have an A1 day!

+> Tip: you can specify a sequence of integers such as `0, 1, 3` to deploy several projects in a row

 You can also specify the project you want to deploy as a command line argument: